wonsunahn-autograder/CS1632_Fall2019/deliverables/2/deliverable2.md

 Requirements for this program are in the requirements.txt file in this directory.
 In case of ambiguity, please see the original program as an example of what to display and how the system should work.
 However, you should not code in defects!

-Code coverage should be at an absolute minimum of 80%.
+Code coverage should be at an absolute minimum of 80% for each of your classes.

 Tests should be written in JUnit.
 You should test every public method _except_ main.
 For each method that you test, ensure that you get a variety of different equivalence classes!
 Think about different edge and base cases, what the happy path is, etc.

 ## Format
 You should turn in a title page with:
 * Your name
-* The URL of your code and tests on GitHub or a similar repository
+* The URL of your code and tests on GitHub
 * The title "CS 1632 - DELIVERABLE 2: Unit Testing and Code Coverage"

 Add a short ( < 1 page ) description of issues you faced when writing this code and tests.
 If any tests you wrote fail, they should be included here, along with why you think that they are failing.